NuSkooler/enigma-bbs/UPGRADE.md

 # Introduction
 This document covers basic upgrade notes for major ENiGMA½ version updates.

 # Before Upgrading
 * Always back up your system!
+* Seriously, always back up your system!
 * At least back up the `db` directory and your `menu.hjson` (or renamed equivalent)

 # General Notes
+## Configuration File Updates
+In general, look at the `menu_template.in.hjson`, and `config_template.in.hjson` as well as the defualt `luciano_blocktronics/theme.hjson` files when you update.
+These files may come with new sections you wish to merge into your system!

+### menu.hjson
-Upgrades often come with changes to the default `menu.hjson`.
+Upgrades often come with changes to the default `menu_template.in.hjson`.
 It is wise to use a *different* file name for your BBS's version of this file and point to it via `config.hjson`.
 For example:

 ```hjson
 general: {